Elisa Corporation Board of Directors has approved 16 May 2017 this update to Elisa’s Disclosure Policy effective from 17 May 2017.

 Releases, channels, distribution and availability

-Elisa uses stock exchange and press releases and the company's own website for publishing information.
+Elisa uses stock exchange releases, investor news, press releases and the company's own website for publishing information.
 The main source of up-to-date financial information is elisa.com/investors.

 Finnish is the official language for communications.
 All stock exchange releases and investor information are also published in English.